CW-B-W/FixedPointNumberLibrary/README.md

 ```C++
 FixedPointNumber<X, Y> fp(...);
 ```
-And the constructor arguments can be of type, support `operator=`
+And the constructor arguments can be of type
 * uint32_t
 * int32_t
 * double